aztecweb/wp-dev-env/README.md

 The WordPress installation will be available in the /public directory.

+## Update

+To update plugins and themes, execute:

+	$ composer update

 ## Starting development

 The project was started early.
 My idea is publish my WordPress theme development workflow.
 I use a toolbox to automated the installation and management of the project.
 Some features that I use in my project: